 'New York Post' Denounced For Publishing Sept.
-11 Photo With Rep. Ilhan Omar Words
+11 Photo With Rep. Ilhan Omar's Words

 The New York Post is facing a barrage of criticism after its cover on Thursday featured an image of the World Trade Center, burning in the Sept.
-11 terrorist attack, below a terse quote by one of the first Muslim women serving in Congress.
+11, 2001, terrorist attacks, below a terse quote by one of the first Muslim women serving in Congress.

 "Rep. Ilhan Omar: 9/11 was 'Some people did something,' " the cover read.
 A caption underneath added, "Here's your something ...
 2,977 people dead by terrorism."